IceSlim/alx-pre_course/0x01-git/README.md

-Some text for this read ,e
+Some text for this read me